 Guidance for staff on student administration and support

-Detailed information regarding graduate research degree stages and all progression forms are available via the Graduate on-course guidance page of the Oxford Students website.
-Further details regarding the submission of their work, and access to the relevant forms are available on the Research degree stages page of the Oxford Students website.
+Detailed information on graduate research degree stages and all progression forms is available via the Graduate on-course guidance page of the Oxford Students website.
+Further details on the submission of work, and access to the relevant forms are available on the Research degree stages page of the Oxford Students website.
 Information for graduate student supervisors and examiners is available here and also on the Research examinations page of the Oxford Students website.

 Once the Submissions and Research Degrees Team receive an ”Appointment of Examiners form” (GSO.3), that has been approved by all the required parties, formal invitations will be issued to examiners.
 Examiner copies of a student's thesis cannot be despatched until this invitation has been formally accepted and the examiners addresses confirmed to the Submissions and Research Degrees Team.

 Research students will be required to submit a digital copy of their thesis via RTDS for their examination instead of 2 soft-bound copies.